jsconan/camelSCAD/README.md

 # camelSCAD
-A functional library for OpenSCAD, in camel case
+> A functional library for OpenSCAD, in camelCase